rslifka/elasticity/README.md

 Elasticity provides programmatic access to Amazon's Elastic Map Reduce service.
 The aim is to conveniently abstract away the complex EMR REST API and make working with job flows more productive and more enjoyable.

 **Travis has been flaky, failing builds before they start.
-'Trust me', it's green :)**
+"Trust me", it's green :)**

 [![Build Status](https://secure.travis-ci.org/rslifka/elasticity.png)](http://travis-ci.org/rslifka/elasticity) REE, 1.8.7, 1.9.2, 1.9.3